Vjogeshwar/Learning-Blockchain/README.md

 - SPDX License
 - JavaScript Virtual Machine

 ### Below is the code hyperlink for my first Smart contract in Solidity.
-This code creates a list of people storing name and favorite number.
+This code creates a list of people storing their name and favorite number.
 - 💻 _Code_: [Smartcontract To Add Person Name and Favourite Number To The People List](https://github.com/Vjogeshwar/People_List_SmartContract)

 ## ⇨ Day 7 Learning